Ursula Haverbeck: Right-wing extremism

-Publication and other offences
+Publication and other offenses

-From 2004–14
+2004–2014

 In June 2004, the district court of Bad Oeynhausen sentenced Haverbeck to a €5,400 fine (180 days at €30 each) for incitement to hatred and Holocaust denial.
 In the house journal of the Collegium Humanum, the Voice of Conscience (Stimme des Gewissens), she had introduced a form of denial of the Holocaust, together with the editor of the magazine, Ernst-Otto Cohrs.
 The two incriminated publication issues were subsequently confiscated by the German authorities.
 In a subsequent issue of the Voice of Conscience it was again claimed that the mass destruction of the Jews was "a myth".
-Packaged in a citation by the Russian newspaper Russkiy Vestnik (the Russian Messenger) who had published in Russia a special revisionist analysis issue of Jürgen Graf's work, with the special Russkiy Vestnik issue later cited favourably in Moscow's newspaper Pravda by Valentin Prussakov, it was alleged that the number of Jewish victims of National Socialism did not amount to six million, but only about 500,000.
+Packaged in a citation by the Russian newspaper Russkiy Vestnik (the Russian Messenger) who had published in Russia a special revisionist analysis issue of Jürgen Graf's work, with the special Russkiy Vestnik issue later cited favourably in Moscow's newspaper Pravda by Valentin Prussakov, it was alleged that the number of Jewish victims of National Socialism did not amount to six million, but to "only" about 500,000.
 On 10 March 2005, the court found a second case against Haverbeck-Wetzel and Cohrs.
 However, at the request of the Bielefeld Public Prosecutors Office the case was closed since "it was immaterial compared to another".

-Another article by Haverbeck-Wetzel in the Voice of Conscience (November/December 2005) posited a thesis that Adolf Hitler was "just not to be understood from the believed Holocaust or his alleged war obsession, but only by a divine mission in the world-historical context."
+Another article by Haverbeck-Wetzel in the Voice of Conscience (November/December 2005) posited a thesis that Adolf Hitler was "just not to be understood from the believed Holocaust or his alleged war obsession, but only by a divine mission in the world-historical context".
 This triggered a renewed process for Holocaust denial, and in June 2007 another fine of 40 days at €30 each by the Dortmund Regional Court.
-Altogether a total fine of €6,000 (200 days at €30 each) was formed.
+Altogether, a total fine of €6,000 (200 days at €30 each) was formed.
+In 2008, Collegium Humanum was banned by the German Federal Ministry of the Interior (Bundesministerium des Innern) in 2008.